 Our gross profit decreased by \$2.1 million from \$0.04 million during the year ended December 31, 2021 to \$(2.1) million during the year ended December 31, 2022, primarily attributable to the effects of having a larger operating team in anticipation of operating and maintaining a larger available fleet, whose full deployment in the field could not be completed until the third quarter.
 With the anticipation of the fleet expansion and earlier fleet deployment, Marti recruited additional teams early in the process.
-However, the full deployment of the new fleet was delayed until the end of the high season (Q2-Q3).
+However, the full deployment of the new fleet was delayed until the end of the high season (Q2 - Q3).
 Due to the seasonality of our business Marti's revenues in Q2 and Q3 combined were almost 2x of Q1 and Q4 revenues combined.
 As the full deployment was delayed, revenue generation potential of the new fleet was adversely affected.
 As a result, Marti endured increased team cost and depreciation during the year ended December 31, 2022.
-As a result the gross profit margin decreased by 868 bps from 0.3% during the year ended December 31, 2022.
+As a result the gross profit margin decreased by 868 bps from 0.3% during the year ended December 31, 2021 to (8.4)% during the year ended December 31, 2022.
 Seasonality is an intrinsic part of our business and will therefore continue to impact our operations both from a revenue and cost of revenue perspective.
 Different seasonalities in different years will continue to have positive or negative impacts on our business performance in the future, producing differences in performance across years.
 New city launches are also intrinsic to our operations.
 The investments that we make in anticipation of new city launches as well as the time that it takes for us to scale our operations to a minimum viable fleet size following a new city launch contribute to a higher cost of revenue.
 Therefore, cost of revenues are higher than revenues during periods leading up to and following new city launches.
-As long as we continue to perform new city launches, in those time periods where our new city launches are higher than revenues of revenue.
+As long as we continue to perform new city launches, in those time periods where our new city launches are high relative to the maintenance of our existing operations, we expect short term spikes in cost of revenue.